sanger/lighthouse/README.md

    source code of the project from your hosting machine.
 The container will map your port 8000 with the port 8000 of Docker (configured in docker-compose.yml).

-1. Now that you are inside the virtual environment, initialize the MySQL and SQLServer development databases:
+1. Now that you are inside the running container, initialize the MySQL and SQLServer development databases:

         python ./setup_sqlserver_test_db.py
         python ./setup_test_db.py